waggle-sensor/beehive-server/install/README.md

 The recommended installation method for the waggle beehive server is Docker.
 But it should be easily possible to install everything in a non-virtualized ubuntu environment.
 In that case we recommend ubuntu trusty (14.04).
 If you are using Docker, you can use any operating system with a recent Linux kernel that runs Docker.

+**NOTE:** (WCC 2/13/2017) We will assume that beehive is installed on Ubuntu.
+LastSsh.py assumes python3 is available from the host command line.
+Others may follow.

 ### Docker

 To get the latest version of Docker in Ubuntu use this (simply copy-paste the whole block):